ubcchemecar/beginners-tutorial/tutorial-bootstrap.md

 # 3. Project: Create a page using Bootstrap on your site
 1. Select a Bootstrap theme that you like (or from any other website, just Google for free Bootstrap themes) from the list below.
 If you prefer, you can also code a Bootstrap page from scratch, based on what you've learned in Step 2.

+2. Create another page with the Bootstrap theme (call it anything you want, i.e. bootstrap.html) and link to it from your main page (i.e. index.html).
+If you prefer, you can also overwrite your index.html page with the Bootstrap page.

 - Start Bootstrap https://startbootstrap.com/
 - Bootswatch https://bootswatch.com/default/
 - Black Tie http://blacktie.co/

-2. Create another page with the Bootstrap theme (call it anything you want, i.e. bootstrap.html) and link to it from your main page (i.e. index.html).
-If you prefer, you can also overwrite your index.html page with the Bootstrap page.

 # Further Reading
 - If you prefer, you can also use a Bootstrap theme: https://startbootstrap.com/ and many other ones available online, Google Bootstrap themes or Bootstrap templates.
 - If you haven't yet, read the [Learn Enough Git tutorial](https://www.learnenough.com/git-tutorial).
 By now you should be comfortable with concepts such as forks, pull requests and other commands such as `git commit`, `git pull` and `git push`.

+# Next Tutorial
+Once you're done with the Bootstrap page, try the Javascript tutorial (Tutorial 2): https://github.com/ubcchemecar/beginners-tutorial/blob/master/tutorial-2.md